cibolabs/pixeldriller/doc/source/index.rst

 Pixel Driller is for those who:

+- want to extract pixels from locations in an image
+- calculate statistics on the extracted pixels
+- are comfortable using Python

+For example, you might be someone who:

 - work in the field of remote sensing
 - take measurements of *something* on the ground, and
 - create statistical or machine learning models to predict that *something* from satellite or aerial images
-- are comfortable using Python

 What it does